Formality of a higher-codimensional Swiss-Cheese operad: Graph complexes

-Now, if a graph contains $\Gamma$ as a subgraph, then we use the theorems for pushforwards of PA forms just like in Lemma~\ref{lem:vanish-unival} to show that $\omega$ vanishes on it.
-Finally, simply note that $\omega$ and $c$ vanish by definitions on graphs with full edges between terrestrial vertices. \end{proof}

-\begin{definition} Let $I(U,V) \subset \vgraphs_{mn}(U,V)$ be the vector space spanned by graphs containing loops, double edges, univalent aerial internal vertices, univalent terrestrial vertices connected to another terrestrial vertex, or bivalent internal terrestrial vertices connected to two terrestrial vertices by dashed edges. \end{definition}
+\begin{definition} Let $I(U,V) \subset \VGraphs_{mn}(U,V)$ be the vector space spanned by graphs containing loops, double edges (of any type), univalent aerial internal vertices, univalent internal terrestrial vertices connected to another terrestrial vertex, or bivalent internal terrestrial vertices connected to two terrestrial vertices by dashed edges.
+For $m = 1$, we take graphs containing loops, double edges, and univalent aerial internal vertices. \end{definition}

-\begin{lemma} The subspace $I(U,V)$ define a CDGA ideal in $\vgraphs_{mn}(U,V)$, and the subcollection $I \subset \vgraphs_{mn}$ define a cooperadic coideal. \end{lemma}
+\begin{lemma} The subspace $I(U,V)$ define a CDGA ideal in $\VGraphs_{mn}(U,V)$, and the subcollection $I \subset \VGraphs_{mn}$ define a cooperadic coideal. \end{lemma}